Kotlin/KEEP/proposals/KEEP-0389-kdoc-streamline-ambiguous-KDoc-links.md

 However, `Usage2.A` is accessible from `Usage2.Nested`, so `A.B` in `Usage2.Nested` is unresolved,
 as the first segment `A` is actually resolved to `Usage2.A` property.

-But KDoc links ignore declaration visibility, so this `A` property is visible from both KDoc comments.
+But KDoc links ignore declaration accessibility, so this `A` property is visible from both KDoc comments.
 If we stop the resolution pipeline after encountering `val A`, the `A.B` link in `Usage1` will be unresolved, even though it's a valid link from the language perspective.

-Additionaly, the language resolution doesn't always apply these restrictions when resolving multi-segment names.
+Additionally, the language resolution doesn't always apply these restrictions when resolving multi-segment names.
 Take a look at the following example:
 ```kotlin
 class A {